 i am: a teacher

-I am currently teaching faculty at the Community College of Vermont.
-There, I serve an incredible collection of students in the Upper Valley, from gifted highschoolers to aspiring med students to working parents changing careers.
-Lately, I’m teaching Applied Math, Statistics, Anatomy and Physiology, and Nutrition.
-Occasionally I teach online with Johns Hopkins Center for Talented Youth L.I.V.E program, because fourth graders are just the funnest humans to work with on Zoom.
+I teach at the Community College of Vermont, where I serve an incredible collection of students in the Upper Valley, from gifted highschoolers to aspiring med students to working parents changing careers.

 i am: a life-long learner